Fengli: Jiqu

 A large jiqu weighed 10 catties [≈pounds], and bore resemblance to an otter.
-It was almost hairless, with no hair on the head, body, or its for limbs, but a blue (green) stripe of fur ran from its nose, along the spine, down to its tail, about 1 cun [≈inch] wide, with individual hairs about 3 or 4 fen (0.3–0.4 cun).
+It was almost hairless, with no hair on the head, body, or limbs, but a blue (green) stripe of fur ran from its nose, along the spine, down to its tail, about 1 cun [≈inch] wide, with individual hairs about 3 or 4 fen (0.3–0.4 cun).

 Identification with actual fauna

 Colugo

-The fengli in writings was hypothesizes to be a colugo, a bat-like mammal, by Minakata Kumagusu (1920) The colugo's wing is furry on the upper side, unlike the smooth-winged bat.
+The fengli in writings was hypothesizes to be a colugo, a bat-like mammal, by Minakata Kumagusu (1920).
+The colugo's wing is furry on the upper side, unlike the smooth-winged bat.